2021–22 KNVB Cup

-The 2021–22 KNVB Cup, for sponsoring reasons officially called the TOTO KNVB Beker, was the 104th season of the annual Dutch national football cup competition.
-It began in August with the first of two preliminary rounds, and concluded on 17 April 2022 with the final played at De Kuip in Rotterdam.
+The 2021–22 KNVB Cup, for sponsoring reasons officially called the TOTO KNVB Beker, was the 104th edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+59 teams contested, beginning in August with the first of two preliminary rounds, and concluded on 17 April 2022 with the final played at De Kuip in Rotterdam.

-Ajax were the defending champions, as they had won the cup in the previous season.
+Ajax unsuccessfully defended its 2021 title in PSV's successful pursuit of their 10th KNVB Cup, 2–1.

-The winners will participate in the 2022 Johan Cruyff Shield against the 2021–22 Eredivisie champions.
+PSV contested the 2022 Johan Cruyff Shield against 2021–22 Eredivisie champions Ajax.